matheuslenke/100-days-of-swift/README.md

 **Day 53** Today i used CoreImage and applied some filters to pictures.
 I also used UIImageWriteToSavedPhotosAlbum to save the picture with filters

 **Day 54** Today was the challenge to make my Photo filters app better, and i had a lot of difficulty trying to make something different with auto Layout and to know how to deal with Float and CGFloat, but i think it was good to struggle 2 days in this project because now i fell like i know how to solve more problems

+**Day 55** Today i learned more about SpriteKit and how to animate penguins in a different game.
+It had a lot of randomness and i used asyncAfter to call functions after some delay indefinetly